-The emergence of comics is initially for leisure and entertaining purpose.
+The emergence of comics was initially for leisure and entertaining purpose.
 However, comics have been rapidly and significantly developed as an identity of Japanese art.
-In term of economic benefit, the comics market is robust as comics series have been widely translated into numerous foreign languages for the overseas market, as well as adapted into marvelous animations, television drama, and movies.
-In the following, a total of 25 best-selling Japanese comics series will be introduced.
-Have a look and you would absolutely find many of them are your beloved selection.
+In terms of economic benefit, the comics market is robust as comics series have been widely translated into numerous foreign languages for the overseas market and adapted into great animations, television dramas, and movies.
+In the following, 25 best-selling Japanese comics series will be introduced.
+Please have a look, and many of them are your beloved selection.

 The 25 best-selling comics in Japan

-It is not surprising “One Piece” is ranked as the top of best-selling comics.
-The series span 77 tankobon (volumes) since 2015 and are continuously covered in “Weekly Shonen Jump” magazine and “Kochira Katsushira-ku Kameari Koen-mae Hashutsujo”.
-Every reader is impressed by the amazing plots.
-A seventeen-year-old boy Monkey D. Luffy decided to become a pirate in order to search the valuable “One Piece” and thus started the ocean adventure by a ship, coping with many battles with the enemy.
+Not surprisingly, “One Piece” is the top best-selling comic.
+The series has spanned 77 tankobon (volumes) since 2015 and are continuously covered in “Weekly Shonen Jump” magazine and “Kochira Katsushira-ku Kameari Koen-mae Hashutsujo.”
+Every reader is impressed by the fantastic plots.
+A seventeen-year-old boy Monkey D. Luffy decided to become a pirate to search for the valuable “One Piece” and thus started the ocean adventure by a ship, coping with many battles with the enemy.
 He got new members to join in and developed a great friendship.

 2. Golgo 13 (2 billion sold)

 “Golgo 13” is a classic and the oldest manga still in publication.
-The story of Duke Togo as a profession assassin is fictitious, but many plots are based on currently political issues in these few decades such as espionage fight among countries, wars, guerrilla, terrorism, drug and crime societies.
-It also covers issues of technology, enterprise, geography, culture, academy, sports, etc. It is a comedy manga but full of mysterious and excitement, showing the realistic and horrific human relationship and scenes.
+The story of Duke Togo as a professional assassin is fictitious.
+Still, many plots are based on current political issues in these few decades, such as espionage fights among countries, wars, guerrilla, terrorism, and drug and crime societies.
+It also covers technology, enterprise, geography, culture, academy, sports, etc. It is a comedy manga but full of mystery and excitement, showing the fundamental and horrific human relationships and scenes.

 3. Dragon Ball (1 billion & 57 million sold in Japan; 3 billion & 20 million sold worldwide)